ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 ## Professional Development

-### What is the most challenging about designing an experiment to evaluate an algorithm's performance?
+### What is the most challenging task when designing an experiment to evaluate an algorithm's performance?

 TODO: Provide a one-paragraph response that answers this question in your own words.